TheRobBrennan/platypoose/drafts/artist-bio-rob-brennan.md

 ## Biography

-Inspired to bang on a practice pad or boxes and pillows around the house since the age of six years old, music and rhythm have been the foundation of Rob's life.
+Inspired to bang on a practice pad, boxes, and pillows around the house since the age of six years old, music and rhythm have been the foundation of Rob's life.
 After his parents divorced in 1993, he moved to Upstate New York with his mother and sister - unaware of the opportunities in store.

 On a whim, a last-minute choice to take a band class introduced him to one of the most pivotal figures in his life.
 The late [David Bournazian](https://www.timesunion.com/news/article/David-Bournazian-Mohonasen-s-renowned-music-6004045.php) - "B" as friends and loved ones knew him - wound up guiding and inspiring Rob to not only pursue drumming but to continually strive and pursue live performance while also living your best life.

 "B" would not only serve as the foundation for continuing to inspire and challenge Rob, but he also had a knack for knowing when to put the hot-headed and occasionally arrogant teenager in check.
-The two shared many spirited conversations throughout their adventures - with Rob being the drumline captain of the renowned Mohonasen High School Field Band, throwing down behind the drum kit for the jazz and pep bands, and even participating in orchestral performance and arrangement.
+The two shared many spirited conversations throughout their adventures - with Rob working his way through the ranks as a freshman up until earning the drumline captain of the renowned Mohonasen High School Field Band, throwing down behind the drum kit for the jazz and pep bands, and even participating in orchestral performance and arrangement.

 Upon graduation from high school, Rob was involved in several jam bands while studying at Plattsburgh State University (Plattsburgh, NY) - heavily influenced by the live performance energy of great bands like Led Zeppelin, Metallica, Guns N' Roses, and Pantera with the experimental voyages of Pink Floyd, The Grateful Dead, MMW (Medeski, Martin, and Wood), and Phish.
 While performing with various bands, Rob was also involved in performing along the Atlantic Coast - including several jazz events in Myrtle Beach, SC, and the Berkshires of Massachusetts.
 His love and appreciation of the mountains would not go unnoticed - with many performances at venues and festivals throughout the Adirondack Mountains and Catskill Mountains of Upstate New York.